 Interest rate risk is the risk that the fair value of future cash flows of the financial instruments will fluctuate because of changes in market interest rates.
-In order to optimize the Company's position with regards to interest income and interest expenses and to manage the interest rate risk, treasury performs a comprehensive corporate interest rate risk management by balancing the proportion of fixed rate and floating rate financial instruments in its total portfolio.
+In order to optimize the Entity's position with regards to interest income and interest expenses and to manage the interest rate risk, treasury performs a comprehensive corporate interest rate risk management by balancing the proportion of fixed rate and floating rate financial instruments in its total portfolio.

-According to the Company, interest rate risk exposure is only for floating rate borrowings.
+According to the Entity, interest rate risk exposure is only for floating rate borrowings.
 For floating rate liabilities, the analysis is prepared assuming the amount of the liability outstanding at the end of the reporting period was outstanding for the whole year.
 A 100 basis point increase or decrease is used when reporting interest rate risk internally to key management personnel and represents management's assessment of the reasonably possible change in interest rates.

-Exposure to interest rate risk

-Particulars As at As at 31 March 2024 31 March 2023 Non-current borrowings Current borrowings (including current maturities of long-term debt) Total Borrowings (excluding interest accrued but not due) A 1.00 Borrowings not carrying variable rate of Interest Borrowings carrying variable rate of Interest % of Borrowings out of above bearing variable rate of interest 0% 0%
+Exposure to interest rate risk The states in Particulars As at 31 March 2024 As at 31 March 2023 Non-current borrowings Mar and a start.
+Current borrowings (including current maturities of long-term debt) 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - 1997 - Total Borrowings (excluding interest accrued but not due) - Borrowings not carrying variable rate of Interest 1.
+S. S. S. S. Borrowings carrying variable rate of Interest % of Borrowings out of above bearing variable rate of interest 0% 09